+Map 2 – Armstrong Creek South Precinct Urban Structure Plan

 2.0 Use and development

 2.1 The land

-The provisions specified in this schedule only apply to land in the Armstrong Creek East Precinct that is zoned UGZ.
+The provisions specified in this schedule only apply to land in the Armstrong Creek East Precinct (Map 1) and the Armstrong Creek South Precinct (Map 2) that is zoned UGZ.

 2.2 Applied zone provisions

-The provisions of the following zones in this scheme apply to the use and subdivision of land, construction of a building and construction and carrying out of works, by reference to Map 1 of this schedule.
+The provisions of the following zones in this scheme apply to the use and subdivision of land, construction of a building and construction and carrying out of works, by reference to Map 1 and Map 2 of this schedule.

 Table 1: Applied zone provisions